 Students at Wentworth Computer Science College study the Cambridge Assessment International Education curriculum.
-This means they sit their International General Certificate of Secondary Education (IGCSE) examinations in Year 11, followed by their AS and A2 levels in Years 12 and 13.
+This means they sit their International General Certificate of Secondary Education (IGCSE) examinations in Year 11, followed by their Advanced Subsidiary (AS) Level and Advanced (A) level in Years 12 and 13.
 This gives students university entrance.
 Universities around the world recognize and accept the Cambridge International qualifications.
 Many past Wentworth College students have gone on to study at excellent universities, not only in New Zealand but, in Australia, England, the US and Asia.

 Worldwide, Cambridge Assessment International Education is the largest provider of international qualifications for secondary school students.
 The curriculum is international and does not simply demand recalled knowledge but emphasises the acquisition of critical thinking and problem solving skills.
-Wentworth College has been acknowledged as a leading educator and awarded the status of Cambridge Centre of Excellence.
 More information on the Cambridge International curriculum can be found here: https://www.cambridgeinternational.org/

-Under the Cambridge International system, students can gain University Entrance in Year 12 with successful completion of their AS Levels as well as completion of the Literacy and Numeracy requirements for University Entrance.
+Under the Cambridge International system, students can gain University Entrance in Year 12 with successful completion of their AS Levels as well as completion of the Literacy and Numeracy requirements for New Zealand University Entrance.
 However, many students will choose to remain at school for Year 13 to study A Levels.
-This ensures higher “points” accumulation to enter restricted entry courses at university
+This ensures higher “points” accumulation to enter restricted entry courses at university.

-The full syllabus for each of these courses can be viewed by students or parents on the Cambridge International website.
+The full syllabus for each of the subjects taught at IGCSE, AS and A Level can be viewed by students or parents on the Cambridge International website.

-Our school recognises the importance of keeping students of all ages active.
-Students of all year levels come together once a week for a two hour Physical Education session.
+Our school recognises the importance of keeping students active.
+Years 9 & 10 students come together once a week for a two hour Physical Education session.